 18 W. Monroe Street,

 17 people favorited this theater

 In May 2008, the LaSalle Bank Theatre received yet another new name, the Bank of America Theatre, after the name change of the former LaSalle Bank, acquired by Bank of America in October 2007, was made official.
 It was renamed PrivateBank Theatre in December 2015.
 In September 2017 it was renamed CIBC Theatre after a Canadian bank.

-Just login to your account and subscribe to this theater
+Just login to your account and subscribe to this theater.